Yale University is home to many amazing dance

 website or e-mail firstname.lastname@example.org.

-itself on their ability to perform a wide variety
+prides itself on its ability to perform a wide

 friendships among both graduate and undergraduate